mui/material-ui/docs/data/material/components/portal/portal.md

 # Portal

-<p class="description">The Portal component lets you render its children into a DOM node that exists outside of its own DOM hierarchy.</p>
+<p class="description">The Portal component lets you render its children into a DOM node that exists outside of the Portal's own DOM hierarchy.</p>

 ## MUI Base